Bucks vs. 76ers prediction, odds, spread, time: 2026 NBA picks for Tuesday, Jan. 27

 The SportsLine model is projecting Milwaukee's Ryan Rollins to score 18.5 points on average and be one of six Bucks players to score 10.9 or more points.
 Philadelphia's Tyrese Maxey, meanwhile, is projected to have 25.9 points as six 76ers players score 11.5 points or more.

-It has also generated an against-the-spread pick that hits over 60% in simulations.
+It has also generated an against-the-spread pick that hits in more than 60% in simulations.
 You can head to SportsLine to see the model's NBA picks.